-While I’m off restoring a warrior, some friends have stepped up to bat to help me out by sharing some pretty amazing stories of growing triumphs of their own.
+While I’m off restoring my inner warrior, some friends have stepped up to bat to help me out by sharing some pretty amazing stories of growing triumphs of their own.

 This guest story is from a dear friend of mine who has been, and continues to be, on a remarkable and sometimes unrecognizable, journey of transformation …